CodeFirstGirls/MLA-pilot/s5-design-choices-activity-3/README.md

 cd my-jest-project
 ```

-Then, initialize a new Node.js project:
+Then, initialise a new Node.js project:

 ```bash
 npm init -y